godotengine/godot-docs/classes/class_array.rst

 - void **clear** **(** **)**

-Clear the array (resize to 0).
+Clears the array (resizes to 0).

 .. _class_Array_method_count:

 - :ref:`int<class_int>` **count** **(** :ref:`Variant<class_Variant>` value **)**

-Return the amount of times an element is in the array.
+Returns the number of times an element is in the array.

 .. _class_Array_method_duplicate: